Tarekkamal-B/Cypress-project/README.md

 ---

 ## 🚀 Project Overview
 This project provides a **solid foundation for automated UI testing** using Cypress.
-It covers common web elements like:
+It covers a wide range of common web elements and user interactions, including but not limited to:

 - Dropdowns 📌
 - Radio buttons 🔘
 - Checkboxes ☑️
 - Login flows 🔐
+- JavaScript alerts and authentication dialogs 🔔
+- Handling browser tabs 🔗
+- Working with iframes 🧩
+- Managing tables and pagination 🔢
+- Mouse operations like hover, right-click, double click, drag and drop, and scrolling 🖱️

-Tests run on **real websites** and follow **maintainable, scalable** automation best practices.
+Tests run on **real websites** and follow **maintainable, scalable** automation best practices, leveraging Page Object Model (POM), custom commands, and CI/CD integration.

 ---